johnofleek/RPi_SierraWireless_PPP/WP76xx_ppp_RPi_testing.md

 Summary of testing so far
 * using CGACT in combo with  CGDCONT (and CGAUTH) on context 1&2 connect fails
 * Using SIM (Things mobile) that doesn't require authentication - using context 1 or and default pppd PAP negotiation worked
+* testing with ee - when connected to LTE and using CGDCONT and CGAUTH - setting CGAUTH to anything the ppp negotiation succeeds

 Check the WP76 UART mapping - use the WP USB OTG port or shell into the WP  and use /dev/ttyAT